VIDA-NYU/UrbanMapper/README.md

 ![OSMNxMapping Cover](public/resources/osmnx_mapping_cover.png)

-> [!NOTE]
-> The following project is fully python-typed safe and uses the great [@beartype](https://github.com/beartype/beartype)!
->
+> [!IMPORTANT]
+> 1) We highly recommend to explore the `/example` folder for Jupyter Notebook-based tutorials 🎉
-> The following project is under active development and is not yet stable.
-Expect bugs & changes!
+> 2) The following library is under active-development and is not yet _stable_.
+Expect bugs & frequent changes!

 ## 🌆 OSMNxMapping –– In a Nutshell